cristianflorincojocaru/CG-JOHN-LEMON-S-HAUNTED-JAUNT/README.md

+## ABOUT THE GAME FILES
+The files developed throughout the tutorial have **clear names**, making it easy for anyone to understand the purpose of each file.
+Any additional modifications made to the game, as well as the creation of new files to introduce new functionalities, are clearly marked within the project.

+This is done both to **help newcomers** understand the changes and to make it easier to pick up the project again after a long period.

 ## CONTRIBUTIONS
 Project created by **Cristian Florin Cojocaru** (**CSE.2** - **University of Craiova / Faculty of Automatics, Computer Science and Electronics**).
 Contributions are welcome !
 If you have suggestions for improving the code or documentation, please submit a pull request.